-The epistemic uncertainty considers the uncertainty in our estimate $\hat{a}$.
-For this example we assume that the true function is of the form $f(x) = ax$, meaning that the true function is within our hypothesis class.
+The model uncertainty considers the uncertainty in our estimate $\hat{a}$.
+For this example, we assume that the true function is of the form $f(x) = ax$, meaning that the true function is within our hypothesis class.
 Suppose we have a perfectly calibrated procedure to construct a $95 \%$ CI for $a$.
-This means that an interval constructed by that procedure will contain the true value of $a$ $95\%$ of the experiments (collecting data, fitting the model, creating the CI).
+This means that an interval constructed by that procedure will contain the true value of $a$ in $95\%$ of the experiments (collecting data, fitting the model, creating the CI).

 We can translate the CI of $a$ to a CI of $f(x_{i}) = ax_{i}$.
-Since the true $a$ is either inside our CI or not, $f(x_{i})$ is for all $x_{i}$ either inside the CI or not.
+However, since the true $a$ is either inside our CI or not, $f(x_{i})$ is for all $x_{i}$ either inside the CI or not.
 This results in a CICP of either 0 or 1, even though the uncertainty estimate is perfectly calibrated.
-This illustrates that we cannot test the quality of our CI by simply looking at the fraction of points in a test set that are in our interval.
+This illustrates that we cannot test the quality of our CI by simply looking at the fraction of points in a single test set that are in our interval.
 This example is illustrated in Figure \ref{linearmodelexample}.
 It is simply not possible to test the quality of a prediction or confidence interval on a single data set.

-We note that the loglikelihood is also affected by this problem.
-Even if we determine the epistemic uncertainty perfectly, such that $f(x)$ falls within one standard deviation with the correct probability, the loglikelihood is still highly dependent on wether or not the true function is close to the prediction.
-Since all the $f(x)$ are dependent, we cannot determine the quality of the epistemic uncertainty by looking at the loglikelihood of $f(x)$ given $\hat{f}(x)$ and $\hat{\sigma}_{\omega}(x)$ in a single dataset.